MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml/recthelper_contains_1524279399.md

 ## -description

 Returns whether a given [Point](/uwp/api/windows.foundation.point) is within the bounds of a given [Rect](/uwp/api/windows.foundation.rect), for a shared coordinate reference.
-C# and Microsoft Visual Basic code should use [Rect.Contains](/dotnet/api/windows.foundation.rect.contains?view=dotnet-uwp-10.0&preserve-view=true) instead.
+C# code should use [Rect.Contains](/dotnet/api/windows.foundation.rect.contains) instead.

 ## -parameters